 Corporate wellness programs are becoming more prevalent, but on average about half of employees do not take advantage of them.
 A big part of why wellness programs fail is because the accountability and competitive aspects often tend to put more, not less, stress on employees.
 Weight loss competitions may be motivating, but they can also discourage some employees from participating.

 To be effective, a fitness approach should acknowledge the fact that people are motivated by different things.
 Health and wellness should be a part of the company’s culture.
 This means replacing the junk food vending machines and the unhealthy catered lunch with healthier options.
-Centro, a Chicago-based marketing firm, provides its employees fresh fruit delivery and an on-site farmers market.
-Fitness startup ClassPass stocks its employee kitchens with yogurt, fruit and nuts, so that employees can not only catch a break, but catch a healthy break.
+Centro, a Chicago-based marketing firm, provides its employees with fresh fruit delivery and an on-site farmers market.
+Fitness startup ClassPass stocks its employee kitchens with yogurt, fruit, and nuts so that employees can not only catch a break but catch a healthy break.